cpske/ISP/code-quality/comments.md

   - parameters of the constructor
   - public methods
   - example of using the class

 * functions and methods
-  - describes purpose of the function or method
+  - describe purpose of the function or method
   - parameters, and restrictions on their values
-  - meaning and type of the return value, if any
+  - the return value, if any
   - exceptions that may be raised

 * modules
   - describe purpose of the module
   - module docstrings go at top of the file, before imports

-* packages
+* packages (for this course, package docstrings are not required)
+  - put package docstrings in the package's `___init__.py` file.
   - purpose of the package
-  - list the modules and subpackages (though this can become out-of-date.
+  - list the modules and subpackages (this can become out-of-date!
 Python should do this automatically)
-  - put package docstrings in the package's `___init__.py` file.

 ## Python Doctest Comments